Cognitive Behavior Therapy (CBT) in Louisville, KY

 What is Cognitive Behavioral Therapy?

-In a nutshell, Cognitive Behavioral Therapy (CBT) helps you learn to change your thoughts, feelings and behaviors so you feel better.
+In a nutshell, Cognitive Behavioral Therapy (CBT) helps you learn to change your thoughts, feelings, and behaviors so you feel better.
 By targeting your reactions to situations, CBT can help you react more effectively in difficult situations, and even learn to feel better when you are unable to change the situations that occur around you.

 CBT is Goal-Oriented and Problem Focused

 Unlike many talk therapies, CBT is a problem-solving therapy aimed at helping you achieve your goals.
 The goals can be anything from getting a job to finding a romantic partner to reducing feelings of anxiety or depression.
-Once we have shared understanding of what you are working toward, we work together to identify and change unhelpful thinking styles, alter behaviors, and decrease mental health symptoms.
+Once we have a shared understanding of what you are working toward, we work together to identify and change unhelpful thinking styles, alter behaviors, and decrease mental health symptoms.

 CBT is Present-Focused